plbaldoni/DTU-code/code/simulation-lenient-no-trend/readme.txt

 # 2 - run the SLURM bash script run.sh with, for example, sbatch run.sh on your
 #     HPC running SLURM scheduler (change this accordingly).
 #
+# Note that the run.sh script assumes that the HPC has a Salmon v1.10.2 installed,
+# which can be loaded via a module environment with "module load salmon/1.10.2".
+# Users should change this accordingly.
+#
-# Step 1 above with create a parameter.txt file with all combinations of
+# Step 1 above creates a parameter.txt file with all combinations of
 # scenarios for the simulation.
 This file parameter.txt is read in Step 2 when
 # you run run.sh.
 It provides the necessary parameters for each simulation.
 #